 Point of sale display graphics are generally a specialized form of sales advertising or promotion found near, on, or next to a checkout counter (the 'point of sale').
 They are intended to draw the customers' attention to products, which may be new products or those on special offer, and are also used to promote special events such as seasonal sales.
 Typical POS graphics would include free standing display units, strut cards, wall mounted displays, hanging signs, posters, and banners.

 Shops that offer a short-term sale space, sometimes for a short period of days or weeks.
 They are often used to test out products, promotions, or to discover whether an area is suitable for a permanent shop space or not.
-We have a full help guide article to read here.
+We have a helpful guide to pop-up shop signage, read more.

 In many ways, this is like using pre-coloured vinyl to produce a graphic.
 However, instead of producing a multi-coloured design in multiple individual colours, we instead print the design.
 This means we have one flat graphic in a single piece that can be cut to shape on the plotter following a cut path.
 This method means we don’t need to potentially spend a long time installing many pieces of vinyl to produce multi-coloured graphics.
 With Print & Cut, we can produce a fuller range of colours, with closer matches to Pantone and other colour references. (though it is a CMYK process) It also means we can print tones, graduations, and complicated patterns.
 And whilst we cannot print the specials available in standard vinyl decals, such as metallic and fluorescents, in theory, if the design allows us to, we could place these in using cut vinyl or even print directly to these colours as our base material.

 The preferred hot drink of choice around most of the studio.
 The odd coffee (and even plain hot water) does happen, but mostly you'll see us with a good old fashioned cuppa in our hands.